brikis98/yevgeniy-brikman-homepage/_posts/2026-02-03-computer-backup-options.md

 - **1** copy in a different location (to survive local disasters like fire)

 I use two backup providers.
-For my primary provider, my must-haves were [client-side encryption by default, MFA, unlimited versions, unlimited version retention, no inactivity limit, and support for backing up multiple folders](#).
+For my primary provider, my must-haves were [client-side encryption by default, MFA, unlimited versions, unlimited version retention, no inactivity limit, and support for backing up multiple folders](#encryption=Default&versions_stored=Unlimited&versions_time_limit=Unlimited&inactivity_limit=Unlimited&granularity=Folders&mfa_support=true).
-This narrowed the table to just a few options, from which I picked Arq Premium.
+This narrowed the table to just a single option: Arq Premium.
 For my secondary provider, I was OK if it was missing a few of those requirements (e.g., versioning).
 I ended up picking iCloud with Advanced Data Protection (in part because I was using it anyway for my iPhone).